Corporatization: History

 The move towards neoliberal economic reform and New Public Management public service reform in the 1980s led to privatization of public functions in many countries.
 Corporatization was seen as a half-way house on the road to privatization.
 These state-owned enterprises are organized in the same manner as private corporations, with the difference that the company's shares remain in the ownership of the state and are not traded on the stock market.
 Corporatization is today often seen as an end in itself in order to introduce autonomy in organizations, hoping that this brings efficiency gains.

-The People's Republic of China implemented a large scale restructuring of state enterprises starting in the economic reforms initiated in 1978, where state enterprises were granted greater autonomy in their operations from economy-wide state planning.
+The People's Republic of China implemented a large scale restructuring of state enterprises starting in the reform and opening up that started in 1978, where state enterprises were granted greater autonomy in their operations from economy-wide state planning.
 This culminated in a massive wave of corporatization between 1992 and 2002 with the adoption of a market economy and the opening of the Shenzhen and Shanghai stock exchanges.
 Corporatization involved restructuring state enterprises to operate as commercial and market entities while retaining state ownership or majority state ownership.

 Some argue that the trend towards corporatization has sped up due to the financial crisis, although there is evidence that there has been a trend towards corporatization since at least the start of the century.